hackshackers/hackshackers-hugo/content/news/2016/04/hackshackers-groups-worldwide-dive-into-the-panamapapers.md

   * Vienna is hosting speakers from [Google News Lab and OpenDataCity][9]
   * Barcelona is teaching [R for Dummies][10]

-**Chapter spotlight:**
+**Group spotlight:**

 [Hacks/Hackers Munich][11] (München in German) invited local startup founders to [intro and demo their apps][12] &#8211; one for searching government requests and one for linking segments of data in the form of text.
-Co-organizer [Bernd Oswald][13] said diversity in both speakers and organizers has helped their chapter appeal to a large number of attendees.
+Co-organizer [Bernd Oswald][13] said diversity in both speakers and organizers has helped their group appeal to a large number of attendees.

 > “We are three organizers and discuss in a slack channel about speakers and locations.
 We usually try to offer three speakers, one from journalism, one from coding and one from design, to make the H/H meetups appealing for people from all of these branches.
 >